kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/06 - History and safety of fireworks.md

 The early ones were for scaring off evil spirits and celebrating festivals (like Chinese New Year).
 The noise was protective.

-By the 10-12th century, fireworks became more sophisticated in China with colored sparks made by adding metals
+By the 10-12th century, fireworks became more sophisticated in China with colored sparks made by adding [[List of colors made by substances in fireworks|metals]].

+Europeans got them around the
 ## Made of

 The early ones